pAoOAk14pG/project-1-checkers/README.md

 Wait, what?
 You don't know how to play checkers?

 Checkers is a simple board game involving a checkerboard and an even number of checker pieces between two players.
 Though you can really use a checkerboard of any size and any number of pieces, this implementation opts for the standard 8x8 chess board, and 12 pieces per player.
 The pieces are set up so they only rest on one checker square color.
-Pieces move diagonally in one direction, sort of like a chess pawn capturing.
+Pieces move diagonally in one direction, sort of like a chess pawn capturing.g
 If an enemy checker piece is located in the path of one of your checker pieces, but in the same diagonal direction directly behind it is an empty square, you may "jump" over the enemy piece, capturing it.
 In most rulesets, if a capture can be made by _any_ piece, it _must_, however this has not been implemented in this implementation of the game due to time constraints.
 (Most simple JavaScript implementations of the game online don't enforce this anyway).
 Also in most rulesets, captures can be made in succession on the same turn if the checker piece moved lands on a checker square where it can make another capture, potentially allowing a checker piece to jump all the way past an opponent's poor setup to the other side of the board; however this too has not been implemented here due to ~~laziness~~ time constraints.